 The building is made up of seven floors.
 The lower-ground floor is our principal teaching floor.
-The ground floor includes the entrance foyer, a number of meeting rooms (including an evening prep room) and the main hall, which can hold up to 300 people for talks and educational activities, but which is also used for sports and activities and.
-On the first floor we have the Refectory, which will be open throughout the day for boarders, day students and college staff.
+The ground floor includes the entrance foyer, a number of meeting rooms (including an evening prep room) and the main hall, which can hold up to 300 people for talks and educational activities, but which is also used for sports and activities.
+On the first floor is the college restaurant, which is open throughout the day for boarders, day students and college staff.
 It serves breakfast, lunch and dinner, together with hot and cold snacks.
 There is also a café that serves pastries and other snacks and a social space with a large screen TV.
-The second floor holds more teaching rooms and prep rooms for evening homework and a terrace, designed to be used throughout the day and over the school year for study, relaxation and recreation.
+The second floor has study rooms for evening homework and a terrace, designed to be used throughout the day and over the school year for study, relaxation and recreation.

-Floors 3 to 6 are our boarding accommodation with floors subdivided by age and sex.
-These floors are restricted for the use of boarders and boarding staff who will live on these floors too.
+Boarding accommodation is subdivided by age and sex from floors 3 to 6.
+These floors are restricted for the use of boarders and the boarding staff who live there.
 Wi-Fi is available throughout.